 Picture this.
 You’re on a 10-day photography symposium, on a scientific explorer ship, in the Arctic with four professional photographers who are there to help you.
 Read that again — are there to HELP you!
 You’re out in a zodiac shooting polar bears, you got this, right?
 Have you ever photographed polar bears before?
 From a moving zodiac?
 In the water which is moving?
 While the 14 other people around you are also trying to get the shot?
 While the polar bear is moving?
 You’ve got this right?

 Well not totally wrong, but if I had asked questions like what’s the best way to approach this, what are the best settings to use in this situation (that I have never ever nor will ever likely be in again), I would have come away with far better shots than I did get.
 If you don’t get that shot, all of the above are just excuses.

 Interact with fellow attendees as well.
 There is much to be learned from our fellow photographers and you know we (mostly) all love to talk photography!

 You can always learn something.
 What if you’re in a workshop and realize it’s not really applicable to what you do.
 Step back, change your thought process a bit and figure out how you can use what is being taught in your own photography.
-A friend of mine was in a lighting and shooting cars workshop but he doesn’t shoot cars, he shoots Lego minifigs.
-He came out of that with ideas, having been of the mind that cars are shiny, curved and angular objects.
+A friend of mine was in a ‘lighting and shooting cars’ workshop but they don’t shoot cars, they shoot Lego minifigs.
+They came out of that with ideas, having been of the mind that cars are shiny, curved and angular objects.
 You know what, Lego minifigs are shiny, curved and angular objects just on a smaller scale so the same concepts and techniques can be applied.

 Like anything, doing your homework helps.
 Knowing what you want going in helps.
 With so many options out there we need to be more diligent in our research and choices so that we can get the best information and experience possible for each of us.